For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Stratton Creber Commercial

 You’ll never get bored here, as the house used to have a pool table and a darts board.
-Factor in the short walk from the university campus, too, and the house has a lot of appealing characteristics.
+Factor in the short walk from the university campus, and the house has a lot of appealing characteristics.

 There are white goods aplenty too.
 The house held four washing machines, five fridges, five freezers and four ovens, so there are unlikely to be any arguments or queues.